Ay Andiran: Battle against the Kongu rulers

 Purananuru (quatrain 129-130) mentions the battles Andiran fought against the rulers of the Kongu country (present-day western Tamil Nadu).
 The Kongars (the people of the Kongu country) are described as launching an attack on Andiran's territory with a large force of spearmen.
 The poems recount that Andiran deployed his elephant corps, defeated the invaders, and drove them back toward "the western sea".

 Patronage

 Andiran is celebrated as one of the Last Seven Great Patrons (Kadai Ezhu Vallal) in the Sangam Collections such as Sirupanatruppadai and Purananuru.
 He extended generous patronage to poets and singers in his court, rewarding them with elephants, horses, and chariots.
-The poet Mosiyar's songs praise the wealth of Andiran's land and his acts of generosity.
+The poet Mosiyar's songs repeatedly praise the wealth of Andiran's land and his acts of generosity.

 On one occasion, a "blue naga" is said to have visited Andiran and gifted him a fine cloth.
 The naga explained that he had obtained the cloth through penance and that whoever wore it would be blessed with prosperity and long life.
 Believing it improper for a mortal to retain a divine gift, Andiran accepted the cloth as a gesture of respect but later dedicated it to the god Shiva (the Al-mara-selvan) at a temple.